Updated 04 May 2021

 If you are arriving from outside the UK

 The government guidance is not to travel to campus unless you are in the group above who are allowed to return at this time.
 We understand that some students who do not need to be on campus have already made international travel bookings which would be difficult or expensive to change.
 In this situation we will welcome and support you.
-Make sure you let us know when you plan to arrive by completing our international arrival form so that we can support your travel and arrival.
+Make sure you let us know when you plan to arrive by completing our international arrival form on our arriving page so that we can support your travel and arrival.

 If you have not made travel plans yet, follow the guidance to wait for further information before booking your travel.
 We will support you to study online until you are advised to come to Leeds.